resola-ai/jobs/frontend/readme.md

 - Remote
 - Or on-site in Tokyo, Japan

+## Contract and Salary Expectation

+- $2000 ~ $3000 USD
+- 3 months probationary period
+- Performance review every 6 months

 ## Responsibilities

 - Use markup languages like HTML to create user-friendly web experiences
 - Maintain and improve application
 - Optimize applications for performance and usuability
 - Design mobile-based features
-- Collaborate with back-end developers and web designers to improve usability
+- Collaborate with back-end developers and web designers to improve usuability
 - Get feedback from, and build solutions for, users and customers
 - Write functional requirement documents and guides
 - Help back-end developers with coding and troubleshooting